huynhtrankhanh/CoqCP/README.md

 **Call for contributors:** I'm bad at proofs.
 If you're good with proofs, ping me at https://coq.zulipchat.com and we'll talk.

-**DISCLAIMER:** This is a formal verification repository.
-I am not a formal verification expert.
-Nothing in this repository should be construed as expert advice.
-I am not responsible for any loss and damage arising from the information in this repository.

 **You can't bluff a computer.**

 This is a repository of formally verified competitive programming code.
 Formal verification is very important.